Nairit11/Java-OOM/README.md

 # Java-OOM
-A collection of programs written in Java while undertaking the Object Oriented Methodologies course.
+A collection of programs and UML diagrams written in Java(drawn in Star UML) while undertaking the Object Oriented Methodologies course.